al-martyn1/umba-date/README.md

-# Date and time generation utility
+# Umba-date - Date and Time Generation Utility

 Pirpouse: use it in your build pipeline to generate macros `UMBA_DATE__` and `UMBA_TIME__` to insert them to your code, and for add the same time and date to the output file name.